What is rhinoplasty?

 How long does it take to recover from rhinoplasty?

-Following rhinoplasty, both swelling and bruising are normal side effects and will last for several days.
+Following rhinoplasty in Park Cities, both swelling and bruising are normal side effects and will last for several days.
 During the recovery period, it is important to have patience, as your body will heal on its own accord.
 Besides swelling and bruising, you may also experience black eyes.

 A week or so after surgery, your cast/nasal packing will likely be removed, allowing you to breathe and sleep better, as well as blow your nose.
 Another 10 to 14 days later, you should be able to return to work, school, and other daily activities.
 However, you should still avoid any strenuous actions and exercises, until permitted by your doctor.